mlmaskey/APEX_climate/README.md

 * `scen_name`: Scenario name based on climate model data base

 ## Steps
-1. Make a project folder, e.g., 'MyProjet`
+1. Make a project folder, e.g., **MyProjec**
-2. Make a folder named CLIMATE with weather data from different climate models or sources
+2. Compile all the weather data from different climate models or sources under **CLIMATE.**
-3. Copy pyAPEX folder build for specific project under 'MyProjet` folder
+3. Copy pyAPEX folder build for specific project under the Prpject folder.
-4. Make sure Program folder under `pyAPEX` has already set up for calibration
+4. Make sure **Program** folder under `pyAPEX` has already set up for calibration.
+The **Program** folder should inherent from the calibrated folder containing all the databases and executible file.
-5. Make sure folders: `Utility,` and `Output.` The Output folder contains two files: APEX Parameters obtained from calibration and also relevent statistics
+5. Make sure folders: `Utility,` and `Output.` The Output folder contains two files: APEX Parameters obtained from calibration and also relevent statistics.
-6. Configure your environment and run in terminal as mentioned before
+6. Configure your environment and run in terminal as mentioned before.
+For commandline interface, it is advised to use `Anaconda command prompt.`

 ##  Python dependencies
 * argparse